Lyall/P3RFix/README.md

 This list will contain bugs which may or may not be fixed.

 - Enabling the fps uncap feature may cause some voice lines to skip.
+- Screen fades/wipes do not span the screen and mask background loading.

 ## Screenshots